 A cataract is a "clouding" of the eye’s natural lens, which results in blurred or defocused vision.
 Cataracts are often described as looking through wax paper or cloudy cellophane.
-According to a recent article published in the Archives of Ophthalmology, more than 20 million adults in the U.S. have developed cataracts making it the number one cause of poor vision in the United States.
-In most cases cataract surgery is required where the natural lens is replaced with a man made lens often referred to as IOL or intraocular lens.
+According to a recent article published in the Archives of Ophthalmology, more than 20 million adults in the U.S. have developed cataracts, making it the number one cause of poor vision in the United States.
+In most cases cataract surgery is required, which requires the natural lens to be replaced with a man-made lens, often referred to as IOL or intraocular lens.
 This surgery is highly successful and has been drastically improved over the years.

 What causes a cataract?

 Cataracts are caused mainly by age, trauma, heredity, and exposure to ultraviolet radiation.
 Cataracts can also occur as a result of eye disease, after the use of certain medications, or as a result of medical conditions such as diabetes.

 - Age is a major cause of developing cataracts